TezosTaqueria/taqueria/taqueria-plugin-tezos-client/README.md

 - Taqueria v0.0.6 or later
 - [Taqueria Flextesa plugin](../plugin-flextesa) v0.2.1 or later

+> ### :page_with_curl: Note
-Currently, the Tezos Client plugin requires the Tezos Client to be running in a local Flextesa sandbox.
+> Currently, the Tezos Client plugin requires the Tezos Client to be running in a local Flextesa sandbox.
 The recommended approach is to install the Taqueria Flextesa plugin on the project, and then run `taq start sandbox local` to start up the sandbox so the Tezos Client plugin can connect to it

 ## Installation